Battle of the Monongahela: Battle

 The French and Indians arrived too late to set an ambush, as they had been delayed, and the British had made surprisingly speedy progress.
-They ran into the British advance guard, commanded by Lieutenant Colonel Thomas Gage.
-Seeing the enemy in the trees, Gage ordered his men to open fire.
-Despite firing at very long range for a smooth-bored musket, their opening volleys succeeded in killing Captain Beaujeu.
+They ran into the British advance guard, commanded by Lieutenant-Colonel Thomas Gage.
+Seeing the French and Indians in the trees, Gage ordered his men to open fire.
+Despite the limited range of their smooth-bore muskets, their opening volleys succeeded in killing Captain Beaujeu.

-Unconcerned by the death of Beaujeu, the Indian warriors took up positions to attack.
-They were fighting on an Indian hunting ground which favored their tactics, with numerous trees and shrubbery separated by wide open spaces.
-The rolling platoon fire of the British initially caused roughly one hundred of the French to flee back to the fort.
+The Indians took up positions to attack.
+They were fighting on traditional hunting grounds, with numerous trees and shrubbery separated by wide open spaces that enabled them to easily move about in concealment.
+The rolling platoon fire of the British initially caused roughly 100 French troops to flee back to the fort.
 Captain Dumas rallied the rest of the French troops.
-The Indian tribes allied with the French, the Ottawas, Ojibwa and Potawatomis, used psychological warfare against the British.
-After the Indians killed British soldiers, they would nail their scalps to surrounding trees.
-During the battle, Indians made a terrifying "whoop" sound that caused fear and panic to spread in the British infantry.
+The Indians, which included warriors from the Odawa, Ojibwa and Potawatomi tribes, used psychological warfare against the British by nailing the scalps of their dead comrades to trees.
+During the battle, Indians made a terrifying "whoop" sound that caused fear and panic to spread among British troops.

 As they came under heavy fire, Gage's advance guard began taking casualties and withdrew.
 In the narrow confines of the road, they collided with the main body of Braddock's force, which had advanced rapidly when the shots were heard.
 Despite comfortably outnumbering their attackers, the British were immediately on the defensive.
-Most of the regulars were not accustomed to fighting in forest terrain, and were terrified by the deadly musket fire.
-Confusion reigned, and several British platoons fired at each other.
-The entire column dissolved in disorder as the Canadian militiamen and Indians enveloped them and continued to snipe at the British flanks from the woods on the sides of the road.
-At this time, the French regulars began advancing along the road and began to push the British back.
-General Braddock rode forward to try to rally his men, who had lost all sense of unit cohesion.
+Most of the regulars were not accustomed to fighting in forest terrain; instead of scattering, they maintained tight formations that the Indians and French could easily target.
+Confusion reigned, and several British platoons fired on each other.
+The entire column dissolved in disorder as the French and Indians enveloped them and continued to snipe at the British flanks from the woods on the sides of the road.
+At this time, French regulars began advancing along the road and began to push the British back.
+Braddock rode forward to try to rally his men, who had lost all sense of unit cohesion.